People with disability have the same rights as all members of the community.

 What types of discrimination are unlawful in NSW?

 Your right to access the Department of Justice's services

 Anti-Discrimination Act 1977(NSW) states that every person has the right to expect to be treated fairly and achieve equal outcomes.

-The Anti-Discrimination Board of NSW provides information on all areas of unlawful discrimination.
-The Anti-Discrimination Board can provide you with:
+Anti-Discrimination NSW provides information on all areas of unlawful discrimination.
+Anti-Discrimination NSW can provide you with:

 free and confidential advice and

 The publications include guidelines on how to lodge complaints and information on attending tribunal and conciliation conferences.
 This information is available in